mojtaba-amiri/Elinium.Util/readme.md

   > public class SampleItem extends BaseItem<BaseViewHolder>

- good point is you don't need to define ViewHolders. demo app has an example on how to use it and how easy it is.
+ good point is you don't need to define ViewHolders. demo app has an example on how to use it.

 - ## Handling uncaught exceptions
 ExceptionHandler is useful to handle all exceptions that are not caught by try/catch.
 It could be used in classes that implement LifecycleOwner.